kdegeek/nextcloud-door-estimator/docs/NEXTCLOUD_AIO_SETUP.md

 > curl -fsSL https://deb.nodesource.com/setup_16.x | bash - && apt-get install -y nodejs
 > ```
 > Verify installation with `node -v` (should be 16.x or higher).
+>
+> ⚠️ **npm 10 Compatibility Warning:**
+> If you are using **npm 10.x** in your container, you may encounter compatibility issues with some dependencies or build tools.
+> - If you experience build errors or unexpected issues, downgrade to **npm 9** (`npm install -g npm@9`) inside the container.
+> - Known issues with npm 10 include stricter peer dependency resolution and changes to the lockfile format.
+> - The install scripts will warn you if npm 10 is detected and provide guidance.
+> - See this documentation for details and workarounds.

 ### Verify Your AIO Setup